mesqueeb/vuex-easy-firestore/docs/query-data.md

 ### userId in where/orderBy

-You can also use variables like `userId` (of the authenticated user) inside where filters.
+You can also use variables like `userId` (of the authenticated user) inside where clauses.
 Eg.

 ```js
 store.dispatch('myModule/openDBChannel', {